 “Okay.”
 A moment passed.
 Ben watched Derry circle her large plaid dog bed in the corner and sniff at it before eventually committing to curling up on the soft fabric.

-Travis patted the empty sofa cushion beside him and said, “You’re too far away.”
+Travis patted the empty sofa cushion beside him and said, “You’re too far away, man.”

-Ben obliged.
-Slid from the chair and moved over to sit beside him but leaned away, crossing one leg over the other, resting his elbow on a large woven throw pillow, his body language indicating a coyness that contradicted what he was really feeling.
-He couldn’t justify it, other than he was still resistant to accept this shadow side of himself that had been pulled into the light.
+Ben slid from the chair.
+Moved over to sit beside him but leaned away, crossing one leg over the other, resting his elbow on a large woven throw pillow.
+His body language indicated a coyness that contradicted what he was really feeling.
+He couldn’t justify it, other than he was still resistant to accept this shadow side of himself being pulled into the light.

 Travis acted as though nothing were amiss, simply slid right into conversation again.
 “Your sister and Bryan sure seem like great people.”